niall-byrne/python-in-a-box/{{cookiecutter.project_slug}}/README.md

 - `pib_setup_hostmachine` (to install the poetry dependencies)
 - `dev --help` (to run the cli outside the container)

-This is most useful for making an IDE like pycharm aware of what's installed in your project.
+This is most useful for making a local IDE (like [Pycharm](https://www.jetbrains.com/pycharm/)) aware of what Python packages are installed in your project.

-> It is still always recommended to work inside the container, as you'll have access to the full managed python environment,
+> It is still always recommended to work with CLI commands inside the container, as you'll have access to the full managed Python environment.
-> as well as any additional services you are running in containers.

-The dev CLI sometimes makes calls to binaries that are installed inside the container, as such it's not always practical to use it on your host machine.